These plans assume that you have the knowledge to do a neat job, use the right knots and keep the weight down!

 don't slide along the dowel.

-- This design is lightly built for light to moderate winds only!
-It's a fantastic flier in those conditions, and will respond to thermals.
+- This design is lightly built for light-to-moderate winds only!
+It's a fantastic flyer in those conditions, and will respond to thermals.

 - No tail should be necessary.

-Hope you've had fun using these Box kite plans.
+I hope you've had fun using these box-kite plans.
 Did it fly well?
 Great!